High-pressure water jets help remove dirt and grime, making professional washes worth the cost.

 What factors affect average car wash prices?

-Many factors cause the price difference between cities, and we’ll explore them further in this section.
+Many factors contribute to price differences between cities, and we’ll explore them further in this section.

 Location